 Martin’s (one of the well-known acoustic guitar brands) GPC-X2E is one of the higher-end guitars.
-The preamp is Fishman Sonitone, and the guitar top uses solid sapele.
-The build offers a warm tone with strumming quality, and the slimmed dreadnought design gives out natural resonance.
+The preamp is a Fishman Sonitone, and the guitar top is made of solid sapele.
+The build offers a warm tone with a strumming quality, and the slimmed dreadnought design gives out natural resonance.
 Plus, it comes with a handy gig bag to take your guitar with you anywhere!

 - Best Splurge: Seagull Performer Series CW

-Another guitar in the higher price range, the Seagull Performer, comes with a solid top plus laminate Maple back and sides.
-The guitar offers excellent quality, rich sound for open chords, while the cutaway allows for a brighter tone and higher notes.
+Another guitar in the higher price range, the Seagull Performer, comes with a solid top plus a laminated Maple back and sides.
+The guitar offers excellent quality and a rich sound for open chords, while the cutaway allows for a brighter tone and higher notes.
 It’s the best acoustic guitar for intermediates and experts.

 - Best Crafted Acoustic Guitar: Yamaha FG3 Red Label